kapvipoor/VFrame/README.md

 		1. Deferred pass is not correctly utilising the light direction
 		2. Peter-Panning effect has not been addressed.
 Use front face culling on shadow pass to fix this
 		3. Shadow Acne has not been addresses

 9. Gltf loader with stb_image support
 	- Challanges Faced:	-
 	- Algorithm Limitations: -
 	- Bugs: -

 10. Shader Compilation - GLSL to SPIRV
 	- Challanges Faced:	-
 	- Algorithm Limitations:
 		1. Currently inspired from Sascha Willems's offline python script using glslangValidator
         2. Will later move to a runtime glsl compilation process
 	- Bugs: -

+11. Bounding Box Debug Display
+	- Challanges Faced:	-
+	- Algorithm Limitations:
+		1. Currently generating vertex and indices as 1 complete buffer and rending as single draw call (GPU effecient with some CPU overhead)
+        2. Will later add support for Instanced support for displaying bounding boxes
+		3. Will leter add support to display light type identifiers, cameras and other editor friendly visual tools depending on need
+	- Bugs: -

+11. User Interface and Guizmo Control
+	- Challanges Faced:	-
+	- Algorithm Limitations:
+		1. Using ImGui and ImGuizmo for UI and transform editting
+		2. Implemented simple participant architecture for willing classes to implement their UI display
+		3. Will keep improving UI as I progress
+	- Bugs: -